thoughtbot/pacecar/README.md

 State columns
 -------------

-Records which are in a particular state, or not in a state...
+Records which are in a particular state, or not in a state:

     Post.publication_state_draft
     Post.post_type_not_open

-Query methods on instances to check state...
+Query methods on instances to check state:

     Post.first.publication_state_draft?
     Post.last.post_type_not_open?